devinekask/creative-development-f24/webgl/README.md

 const positionBuffer = gl.createBuffer();
 ```

+> In WebGL, uniforms and attributes are used to pass data to shaders, but they serve different purposes.<br /><br />**Attributes** are used to pass per-vertex data to the vertex shader.
+Each vertex can have different attribute values.<br />**Uniforms** are per-primitive parameters (constant during an entire draw call).
+They are often used for transformation matrices, lighting parameters, or other global settings.

 Get a javascript reference to the `a_position` attribute in the webgl program.
 Also create a new empty gl buffer.
 We will be setting this buffer to a value later.
 There's a similar block for the `a_texCoord` buffer as well.

 ```javascript